 For students under 16 whose parents live separately, the parent who receives child benefit may be eligible for free transport from their home, provided that they live within the catchment area, if St John’s is their nearest school and they live more than 3 miles from the school.
 If the parent/carer who has the child for the majority of the time is not in receipt of the child benefit they will not qualify for free transport.
 Wiltshire Council is not able to provide free transport for post 16 students.

 If you know your child does not qualify for free school transport and would like to know what transport options are available please email firstname.lastname@example.org with your name, your child’s name, address and school.

-Sixth form students who live over three miles from the Academy and are within catchment are eligible to apply for a reduced-rate pass to travel from home to St John’s.
-Full details of this scheme and application forms are available from the Wiltshire Council website www.wiltshire.gov.uk in the Transport to Schools and Colleges section or telephone the Wiltshire’s Passenger Transport Unit on 01225 757004.
+Sixth form students who live over three miles from St John’s and within catchment are eligible to apply for a reduced-rate pass to travel from home to St John’s.
+Full details and application forms are available from the Wiltshire Council website Transport Availability page or telephone the Wiltshire Council’s Passenger Transport Unit on 01225 712852.